codesharedot/pundi-x-price-gnome-ticket/README.md

-# aurora price gnome ticket
+# golem-network-tokens price gnome ticket

-Gnome 3 desktop ticker for aurora price with Python and argos.
-Rename to aurora.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for golem-network-tokens price with Python and argos.
+Rename to golem-network-tokens.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org